pes18fan/fonograf/README.md

 is built with clang and all the build scripts are for clang, so it is recommended to use it.

+You'll also need [curl](https://curl.se) to download the libraries.
+It is likely to be preinstalled on your computer, unless you're on an older Windows version (before Windows 10 version 1803) or a lighter Linux distro, in which case you'll have to install it manually.

-On Linux and macOS, install it with your package manager.
+On Linux and macOS, install clang with your package manager.
 On Windows, the easiest way is to use [scoop](https://scoop.sh) to install LLVM by installing the `llvm` package which provides `clang++`.